-Modern C++: When Efficiency Matters is a two-day training course with programming exercises taught by Andreas Fertig.
-It is offered at the Gaylord Rockies from 9AM to 5PM on Saturday and Sunday, September 12th and 13th (immediately prior to the conference).
-Lunch is included.
+Modern C++: When Efficiency Matters is a three-day online training course with programming exercises taught by Andreas Fertig.
+It is offered online from 11AM to 5PM Eastern Time (EDT), Wednesday September 9th through Friday September 11th, 2020 (before the conference).

 Despite that we live in a time in which computers have more and more resources there are still systems which are constraint in memory, CPU or other hardware.

 To get good code even for such projects it helps to know how certain features in C++ work.
 In this class we talk about the new features since C++11 and how they translate to code.

 Aside from controlling the resulting code, we will also look to implement things with less code, this helps to save the human resource when it comes to maintenance and debugging.